HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="id">Round</span> operator returns the nearest whole number to its argument.
 The semantics of round are defined as a traditional round (i.e. to the nearest whole number), meaning that a decimal value greater than or equal to 0.5 and less than 1.0 will round to 1, and a decimal value less than or equal to -0.5 and greater than -1.0 will round to -1.

 When invoked with an <span class="id">Integer</span> argument, the argument will be implicitly converted to <span class="id">Decimal</span>.

+When invoked with a <span class="id">Quantity</span> argument, units are not impacted (i.e. the result has the same units as the input).

 If the argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.